BarasBostjan/Multifinger-gripper/SW/readme.md

 grabOne(1, 70, 100)
 ```

-The first line of code grips with finger number 2 at 50 % torque, with the speed determined by the basic settings.
-The second line of code grips with finger number 1 at 70 % torque and 100 % speed.
+The first line of code grasps with finger number 2 at 50 % torque, with the speed determined by the basic settings.
+The second line of code grasps with finger number 1 at 70 % torque and 100 % speed.

 ### Grasping with Multiple Fingers Simultaneously